 Anglers love the premium quality of VARIVAS line.

 Following Maruhashi’s record in 1984, usage of VARIVAS products among leading anglers in Japan exploded.

-- Tadashi Koike pioneered of the new territory of Herabuna Carp, was dubbed the “Fishing Deus.”
+- Tadashi Koike pioneer of the new territory of Herabuna Carp, was dubbed the “Fishing Deus.”

 - Satoshi Minagawa became a legend in trout fishing.

-VARIVAS line and gear, manufactured by Morris Company Limited, has stood at the side of each of these pioneers.
+VARIVAS fishing line and gear, manufactured by Morris Company Limited, has stood side-by-side with each of these pioneers.
 VARIVAS brand fishing line, with its high performance and trusted strength, has become the brand used most by Japanese anglers.
 Improving convenience for anglers is a major focus of Morris Company Limited.
 VARIVAS brand fishing line is a pioneer in the development of fishing line designed specifically for each fishing genre.
-Throughout Japan, Morris sales representatives host booths at fishing retailers to absorb the needs of general angers and gather feedback for product development.
+Throughout Japan, Morris sales representatives host booths at fishing retailers to absorb the needs of angers and gather feedback for product development.
 Our best selling products have been born from ideas in response to market needs.

-In Spring 2012, Morris Company launched a highly versatile product line of fishing gear aimed at entry-level anglers.
-More than 30 years have passed since Eizo Maruhashi and VARIVAS’s 1984 world record.
-With new challenges ahead, Morris Company Limited and the VARIVAS brand seek to spread their premium quality products to not only advanced and professional users, but also to beginner and intermediate level anglers.
-It’s Morris’s wish to bring the joy of fishing to anglers of all levels.
+Now in 2012, 30+ years since Eizo Maruhashi and VARIVAS’s 1984 world record, Morris Company/VARIVAS brand has launched a highly versatile product line of fishing gear aimed at entry-level anglers.
+With new challenges ahead, Morris Company Limited and the VARIVAS brand seek to spread their premium quality products to not only advanced and professional users, but also to entry and intermediate level anglers.
+It’s Morris’s/VARIVAS’s wish to bring the joy of fishing to anglers of all levels.

 The original article was published in Japanese by Morris Company, Ltd., March 3, 2012, ine True Voice No. 1.